nelson123-lab/my-Data-Science-learnings/A\B testing/Readme.md

+## A/B Testing
-- A/B Testing is neccessary when a trained machine learning model is deployed online to the users.
-Even though the models that performed well in the pre-deployment (offline deployment) might not provide expected results in post deployment (Online deployement).
+- A/B Testing is necessary when a trained machine learning model is deployed online to the users.
+Even though the models that performed well in the pre-deployment (offline deployment) might not provide expected results in post-deployment (Online deployment).
-- This is similar to testing models on Real world data after testing on Test data.
+- This is similar to testing models on Real-world data after testing on Test data.

 The concept of A/B testing relates closely to the statement "Making decisions is easy — what’s hard is making the right decisions."
 This connection can be understood in several ways: